 Editor’s note: Why is the Media Application Provider responsible for reducing the energy consumption?
 To answer this question, text from KI#2 description of TR 26.942 is placed here for reference: “For instance, when a Mobile Network Operator (MNO) deploys a communication service to fulfil application service requirements, such as those of a gaming application, it is crucial for the customer – whether an Application Service Provider (ASP) or an industry vertical – to ensure that the application service minimizes energy consumption for both end users and the data network”.

-10b: The request may come from the EIF to the Energy Information AF EIAF via reference point E12 to inform the Energy Information Collector to request UE media player to degrade the QoE as a result of QoS degradation due to network and/or UE energy saving.
-How the 5GC can determine the possible QoE ranges are based on the following steps in 5GC:
+10b: The request may come from the EIF to the Energy Information AF (EIAF) via reference point E12 to inform the Energy Information Collector to request the Meda Client of a particular UE to degrade its QoE as a result of QoS degradation due to network and/or UE energy saving.
+The 5G Core determined the possible QoE ranges based on the following steps:

-UE subscription QoE reduction authorization is added to UDM.
+i.
+UE subscription "QoE reduction authorization" is added to UDM., as per TS 26.502 clause 5.2.3.1.

-SMF will select the specific UE for a specific application to reduce the QoS.
+ii.
+SMF selects the specific UE for a specific application to reduce the QoS.

-SMF will register to Observed Service Experience analytics for the specific UE with candidate QoS parameter sets and Application ID from NWDAF.
+iii.
+SMF subscribes to receive Observed Service Experience analytics from the NWDAF for the specific UE with candidate QoS parameter sets and Application ID.

-Editor’s note: There was a proposed solution in the August meeting in SA2, which the consumer NF may provide candidate QoS parameter Sets and Application IDs for Observed Service Experience analytics are determined in S2-2408611.

-NWDAF will provide the possible predicted QoE to the SMF.
+iv.
+NWDAF subsequently/immediately provides the predicted QoE to the SMF.

-SMF optionally can checks UDM (UE subscription QoE reduction authorization) that if UE agrees already for such QoE degradations.
+v.
+SMF optionally queries the UDM for the "QoE reduction authorization" to determine whether the UE subscriber has agreed in advance the UE subscriber has agreed in advance to QoE degradations.

+vi.
 SMF will send the energy saving trigger AF with the QoE ranges.